memfault/interrupt/_drafts/heartbeats.md

 ### Application Performance Monitoring (APM)

+Application performance monitoring services collect and aggregate different metrics on computer systems and software, and they alert customers when these numbers either increase or decrease in abnormal ways.
+Common metrics that are collected by APM's are:

+- CPU, RAM, and hard drive usage
+- Response times and values
+- Request rates and failures

+Along with the ability to collect customized metrics, these aggregates paint an overall picture of how an application, server, or fleet of either are performing at any given time.

+APM's aren't a new concept, as one of the largest ones, New Relic, was founded in 2008 and is now a publicly traded company.

-Software services: New Relic[^new_relic], Datadog[^datadog],
+**Software services:** New Relic[^new_relic], Datadog[^datadog],
-ScoutAPM[^scout_apm]

-StatsD, CollectD, Prometheus, Datadog, etc.
+ScoutAPM[^scout_apm]<br>
+**Open Source Libraries**: StatsD[^statsd], CollectD[^collectd], Prometheus[^prometheus]

 ### Tracing and Logging

 I've grouped these into a single group because accomplish the same goal.
-They give you an in-depth timeline view of what happened on a single device and allow you to zero-in on issues as long as you know what you are looking for.
+Traces and logs give you an in-depth timeline view of what happened on a single device and allow you to zero-in on issues as long as you know what you are looking for.
 The amount of data necessary to be collected by tracing and logging tools is immense, and most of the data doesn't get used or processed.

+I view tracing and logging as a warehouse of data that is only queried when developers **know** there is an issue.

-Software services: New Relic[^new_relic], Datadog[^datadog] Firmware services:
+**Software services:** New Relic[^new_relic], Datadog[^datadog]<br>
-Percepio[^percepio]
+**Firmware services:** Percepio[^percepio]

 ### Crash Analysis

+How nice would it be to have in-depth analysis and alerts for every unique crash, fault, assert, and error log that devies in the field expeirence?
+That is what these services provide.

+When any of the listed error handlers are triggered, these libraries gather all of the relevant data, such as previous logs, backtraces of the currently running threads, local variables, global variables, etc. and push all of this data to a central server to be processed.
+These issues are then presented in a bug-tracker like fashion to the user.

 These systems usually require an SDK to be shipped with the application.
+These services must build and support an SDK that is written in the same language and for the same framework as the application they are monitor.

-For firmware, they would likely install hooks into the [assert]({% post_url 2019-11-05-asserts-in-embedded-systems %}), [fault]({% post_url 2019-11-20-cortex-m-fault-debug %}), and [logging]({% post_url 2020-08-04-firmware-logs-stack-trace %}) handlers.
+For firmware, they would likely install hooks into the [assert]({% post_url 2019-11-05-asserts-in-embedded-systems %}), [fault]({% post_url 2019-11-20-cortex-m-fault-debug %}), and

-Once an SDK captures the data from faults or logs, it sends the data to a server for post-processing and show the issues in a bug-tracker like fashion.
+[logging]({% post_url 2020-08-04-firmware-logs-stack-trace %}) handlers.

-Software services: Sentry[^sentry], Rollbar[^rollbar], Bugsnag[^bugsnag]
+Software services: Sentry[^sentry], Rollbar[^rollbar], Bugsnag[^bugsnag]<br>
 Firmware services: Memfault[^memfault]

 ### Instantaenous State Monitoring